gazebosim/gz-sim/examples/standalone/custom_server/README.md

 # Custom server

-This example demonstrates how to run an `ignition::gazebo::Server` from an executable, instead of using Ignition Gazebo from the command line.
+This example demonstrates how to run a simulation server headless using the C++ API, instead of using Ignition Gazebo from the command line.

 ## Build Instructions